arora-rachit/google-homepage/README.md

 This is a mini-project on recreating the Google homepage.
-First project in my Odin Project journey, set to test the skills I've learned so far: Git, HTML, CSS, Responsive Design & Developer Tools.
+It's the first exercise on my Odin Project journey, set to test the skills I've learned so far: Git, HTML, CSS, Responsive Design & Developer Tools.